Plunket works in partnership with many organisations throughout New Zealand. This means we can deliver services to more people in more communities.

 Plunket can remain independent and promote a partnership approach to child health because we have three funding streams.
 These are:

 Plunket plays an important role in connecting people, organisations, government and businesses within communities – and connecting communities with each other.
 This is how we build strong families, happy and healthy children, and a strong country.

 Plunket works alongside many organisations to ensure children in New Zealand get the best start in life.

-Plunket and Wattie’s have worked together for over 19 years.
+Plunket and Wattie’s have worked together for 23 years.
 One of the reasons for this partnership is that both organisations have a shared goal of being committed to infant nutrition.
-This commitment led to the establishment of a group called the Infant Nutrition Advisory Group (INAG).
+This commitment led to the establishment of a group called the Independent Nutrition Advisory Group (INAG).

 INAG is an independent group of experts in infant nutrition that advises Plunket and Wattie’s on all issues relating to infant food and nutrition.
 INAG members are some of New Zealand’s foremost experts in child health and nutrition.
 You can see a list of INAG members on the Wattie’s For Baby website.